I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

-The Best Gaming Power Supply Under $100
+The Best Gaming Power Supply Options Under $100

 The $75 to $100 price range is the minimum I'd recommend for gaming computers in the $1,000 price range.
-Here you'll get something that should last 5 to ten years.
+Here you'll get something that should last five to ten years.
 In addition, you're likely to get a better warranty and better efficiency overall.

 Considering that you're trying to keep your equipment safe along with saving some money, I'm surprised that more builders don't start here.

 In terms of getting the best value for your money, there are several recommendations I'd make here.
-Yes, a good rebate on a good month can certainly change this and if you can go with a quality company like a Seagate for the same price as someone else, it's a no-brainer.
+Yes, a good rebate on a good month can certainly change this, and if you can go with a quality company like a Seagate for the same price as someone else, it's a no-brainer.

 I've used EVGA's SuperNova series power supplies in a number of builds and continue to be impressed.
-It fits the mold for mid to upper range builds across the board.
+It fits the mold for mid to upper-range builds across the board.
 For capacity, it's available as low as 550W and as high as 1600W.

-In terms of quality, it's top notch with Japanese capacitors, a ten-year warranty, and full modularity for cable management.
+In terms of quality, it's top-notch with Japanese capacitors, a ten-year warranty, and full modularity for cable management.
 It also looks fantastic.
-All the cables are braided and the paint job is impressive.
+All the cables are braided, and the paint job is impressive.

 Another solid option in this price range would be the Seasonic SS-660XP2.
 With tier 1 quality and platinum efficiency, it's a good option for around $105 after rebate.
-In the past, it's received a PC Perspective Editor's choice awards and continues to shine in terms of quality.
+In the past, it's received a PC Perspective Editor's Choice Award and continues to shine in terms of quality.
 Capacity for this option goes up to 860w.
 If you go for that, it'll likely set you back an additional $50.

 Power Supplies Under $200